o-gent/Arduino-DroneCAN/README.md

 - Send NodeStatus ✅
 - Respond to NodeInfo ✅
 - Reboot on reboot request ✅
-- Dynamic Node Allocation ✅ (handshake is slightly limited but works)
+- Dynamic Node Allocation ✅
 - DroneCAN Parameters ✅
-- Firmware update over CAN 🔨
+- Firmware update over CAN 🔨 (need a bootloader system... we should be able to write one using the library itself)
 - FreeRTOS examples 🔨
 - Example project set 🔨